Yongmunsa: Joseon Dynasty

 No records from the Goryeo Dynasty exist about Yongmunsa Temple, but references to it began to appear in records from the Joseon Dynasty (1392–1897).

 A stupa and stele can be found on the slope of a mountain east of Yongmunsa, erected in memory of Jeongji, a National Preceptor, a high-ranking position among Buddhist clergy.
 Originally from Hwanghae Province, Jeongji went to Beijing with his dharma brother, Muhak (1327-1405).
-Together, they visited Fayuan Temple, and met with the Indian monk Dhyanabhadra.
+Together, they visited Fayuan Temple, and met with the Indian monk Dhyānabhadra.
 Later, Jeongji studied under the teacher Hyegun.

 Jeongji died in 1338.
 According to legend, many shining śarīra relics were collected from his ashes after his cremation.
 King Taejo bestowed on him the posthumous title of Guksa ("National Preceptor"), and had Gwon Geun, an esteemed writer of the time, write an epitaph to be inscribed on his stele.

 In 1447, Prince Suyang reconstructed the main Buddha hall for his mother, Queen Consort Soheon, under the royal decree of King Sejong.
 The Prince continued to support the renovation of Yongmunsa Temple even after being crowned King Sejo.
 The temple underwent many reconstructions after this.